SamStha07/advanced-note-app/README.md

 3. Add new note
 4. Update note
 5. Delete note
-6. List of notes of current user
+6. List all the notes of current user
 7. Search list of current user notes

 # Stack used